GridTools/gt4py/docs/functional/architecture/0009-Compiled-Backend-Integration.md

 ### Fencil argument types

 In this implementation, only fencil having scalar and field arguments can be executed with compiled backends.
 Constant fields and index fields are to be added later.

+### GridTools CUDA support

+To keep things simple, GridTools CUDA is not supported in this first iteration.

+To add support, we have to decide on the interface that is exposed to the user:
+1. There are two completely separate backends for CPU and CUDA
+2. There is a single backend and the device is selected by a flag

+The existing code can be extended for either options in the future.

+### Unstructured grids

+This implementation only supports cartesian grids, again, to keep things simple.
+Unstructured grids are to be added as soon as possible, however, that requires more design when it comes to passing the connectivities from Python to C++.

+### Library dependencies

+In this iteration, library dependencies (i.e. boost, GridTools, pybind11) are handled in an inefficient and ad-hoc manner.
+To improve performance and user-friendliness, this should be resolved in future work.